ScPo-CompEcon/Syllabus/README.md

 1. You need a laptop.
 No programming skills required.
 1. You must sign up for a free account at github.com.
-1. You must submit your solutions to the [git challenge](challenge.md) by January 31, the day before our first class.
+2. **Before** you come the first class, please do this:
+    1. Download the latest [stable `julia` release (`v1.0.3` as of today)](https://julialang.org/downloads/) for your OS.
+    2. Start `julia` by double-clicking on the relevant icon
+    3. In the `julia` console:
+        1. type `]` (switches into the Package Manager Mode)
+        2. type `add IJulia InstantiateFromURL` and hit `Enter`
+        3. type `using InstantiateFromURL` and hit `Enter`
+        4. type (or copy/paste) `activate_github("QuantEcon/QuantEconLectureAllPackages", tag = "v0.9.5", add_default_environment = true)`.
+Hitting `Enter` will download a bunch of packages and it will **compile** them for about 10 minutes.
+Let your computer just run.

 ### Getting Programming Skills

-1. If you followed Tyler Abbot's **introduction to programming** class last year, you should be all set.
-If you haven't, or would like a refresher, why not follow **introduction to programming** taught by Hugo Lhuillier this semester (staring January 2018)?
-I *warmly* recommend to attend this course if you did not sit Tyler's course.
+1. If you followed Hugo L'Huillier's **introduction to programming** class last year, you should be all set.
+If you haven't, or would like a refresher, why not follow **introduction to programming** taught by Clement Mazet this semester (staring January 2019)?
+I *warmly* recommend to attend this course if you did not sit Hugo's course.
 1. We will be using [Julia](http://julialang.org/) for this course.
-Julia version `1.0` is planned for release early 2018, and depending on that release I will ask you to install a certain version of Julia.
-Stay tuned.
-If you have some programming experience in other languages, maybe this is interesting for you:
     - [Noteworthy Differences from Other Languages](https://docs.julialang.org/en/stable/manual/noteworthy-differences/)
     - [MATLAB, Python, Julia Syntax Comparison](http://cheatsheets.quantecon.org/)
-1. Hugo in his course will introduce you to things like the [Unix Shell](https://en.wikipedia.org/wiki/Unix_shell) and the verion control system Git.
+1. Clement in his course will introduce you to things like the [Unix Shell](https://en.wikipedia.org/wiki/Unix_shell) and the verion control system Git.
 Both of those are very useful - for this course, and for the rest of your life as a scientist.
 If you want to get a headstart, why not have a peek at those excellent tutorials:
     1. [Software Carpentry: The Unix Shell](http://swcarpentry.github.io/shell-novice/): If you have never heard of unix, please go over the first three (very short) chapters:
         * chapters:
             * http://swcarpentry.github.io/shell-novice/01-intro/